Favourite Fell Days: Dale Head and Hindscarth

 from aikin knott looking back at the huge grassy bank - you can just see the couple following us, right of centre on the path

-Once we reached the bottom of Aikin Knott, there was then a narrow, steep path to negotiate which would have been straightforward if it weren't for considering the dog who wasn't as agile as he had been, so we had a few tricky rocky patches to get past, but they were easily overcome and he managed well.
-We were glad of the breeze once on the ridge as we’d worked up a bit of a sweat, as we were of the views which were magnificent; Causey Pike, Eel Crag and Sail to on one side and across the Newlands Valley to Dale Head, Robinson and Hindscarth the other, with the ridge ahead to Knott Rigg; Skiddaw and Blencathra behind.
+Once we reached the foot of Aikin Knott, there was a narrow, steep path to negotiate which would have been straightforward for us, but we had to consider the dog who wasn't as agile as he had once been There were one or two tricky areas, but they were easily overcome and the dog managed well.
+We were glad of the breeze once on the ridge as we’d got a little warm on the climb up , but the views were magnificent.
+Causey Pike, Eel Crag and Sail to one side, the Newlands Valley to Dale Head, Robinson and Hindscarth the other, the ridge to Knott Rigg ahead, Skiddaw and Blencathra looming behind.

-The ridge was flat and wide and the summit of Ard Crags was easily reached.
-We had lunch there, cooling off, enjoying the scenery and chatting to the one couple who had followed us all morning, which was lovely.
-Then it was a simple down and up to Knott Rigg further along the ridge, with its wonderful views of the Buttermere valley and the High Stile range.
+The ridge was flat and wide and it was a simple walk to the summit of Ard Crags.
+We had lunch there, cooling off, enjoying the scenery and chatting to the a couple who had followed us all morning, which was lovely.
+It was then a simple down and up to Knott Rigg further along the ridge, with its wonderful views of the Buttermere valley and the High Stile range.

 Almost at the summit of Ard crags looking into the NEWLands valley